Cajun Shrimp and GritsJump to Recipe

 They should look like this.

-The sauce for this dish is really what makes it decadent.
-I must admit that I loved the thicker sauce over the broth version that I tried.
+The sauce for this Cajun shrimp and grits dish is really what makes it decadent.
+I must admit that I loved the thicker sauce over other versions of shrimp and grits I’ve had over the years.

 After the shrimp come out of the pan, you’ll have some bits of seasoning still in the pan.
 Leave all that in there!
 That’s flavor.
 Just add your butter for the sauce straight in and scrape up any little bits.
-Once the butter is melted, add the scallions and garlic and stir.
+Once the butter is melted, add the green onions (white sections only) and garlic and stir.
 Let them cook and soften for a minute or two.

 Next, add your flour to the pan and combine it with the butter, scallions, and garlic.
 Cook it for just a minute or two.
 It should start to turn a very light tan.
 This is your roux for the sauce.

 Next add your clam juice or stock slowly and stir.
 It will steam and hiss but should stay pretty thick.
-This is right after I added my clam juice.
+This is right after I added my stock.

 Then add your cream, hot sauce, and Worcestershire sauce.
 Add a pinch of salt and pepper and you should be good to go.
 It should have the consistency of a gravy basically.
 If it looks too thin, let it simmer for another minute or two.
 If it looks too thick, add a bit more liquid (stock, milk, or cream).